865charlesw/kidde-homesafe/README.md

 # kidde-homesafe
 A slim python wrapper of the Kidde HomeSafe private API.
-If you're new to python, poke around [the code][kidde_homesafe.py]; it's simple, and you may understand more than you expect.
+If you're new to python, poke around [kidde_homesafe.py](kidde_homesafe.py); it's simple, and you may understand more than you expect.

 # Basic Usage
 ## Importing and asyncio